 Employees are the most integral part of an organization.
 No organization can work without people.
 All job roles and responsibilities are important in an organization.
 And it’s even more important for organizations to ensure all departments work in a streamlined way.
-This is where certain rules and regulations come into to picture where Statutory Compliance in HR plays an important role to keep things organized within a company.
+This is where certain rules and regulations come into to picture where Statutory Compliance plays an important role to keep things organized within a company.

 This set of state and national rules & regulations that every organization has to follow is known as statutory compliance.
 It’s a legal structure that dictates how every company should take care of its employees and finances.